deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 First, launch a beacon satellite.
 That made perfect sense, since they didn’t want to spend a couple of months flying all the way back out here after resupply.
 The little launch tube was in the back of engineering, and made a ringing sound as it drove the minisatellite out into space on a puff of compressed air, injecting it onto an orbit slightly tangential to *Misfit*’s own escape orbit.
 She double-checked its course, saw that it would drift out of the system in about ten years’ time, and moved on to the actual recall.

 Next, charge the jump engine.
-That was already done---Allison kept it permanently charged.
+That was already done___Allison kept it permanently charged.
 Then select the desired beacon from the list.
 Again, easy: They had only launched one so far.
 Hit “recall”, hit “Confirm”...

 The stars outside changed.
 That was it, that was the whole event.
 Several thousand lightyears in less than a second and the only visible consequence at first was a thousand different constellations.
 If she hadn’t been able to see those stars, she never would have noticed the difference.